dmnlfrkn/k8s_multipod_test/README.md

 # multipod_test
+ !!!
+You must have any kubernetes platform.
+(Docker, minikube etc.)

  Run this code ``` kubectl apply -f podmulticontainer.yaml ```

  Yaml file should be same folder and in the yaml file you should change the ```https://raw.githubusercontent.com/dmnlfrkn/multipod_test/main/index.html``` part to your address